Agricultural Security Area Advisory Committee

 ASA 7-Year Review

 The Township Board of Supervisors concluded the 7-Year Review and adopted the proposed changes on July 28, 2014.
+In a second 7-year review, the ASA recommended no changes.
+On February 8, 2021 the board of supervisors agreed to keep the security area with no changes.
 The properties colored blue (~144 acres) in the map above have been added to the ASA, while the property in red was removed (~106 acres).